Digital Domain - AnimationXpress

 Support Team: HR, Administration, Finance, Payroll, IT/Systems.

-Come by to meet our recruitment team on April 28, 29 and 30 between 10 AM and 6 PM.
+Come by to meet our recruitment team on April 29 & 30 between 10 AM and 6 PM.

+Venue: Annapurna International Film and Media, Main Gate, Off Road No-2, Banjara Hills, Hyderabad 5000 034.

 You can email us your CVs and show-reels (wherever applicable) at ddindia_recruit@d2.com.
 We look forward to meeting you!